Discover a leading center of cotton production in the South for over a century, from the early 1800s through the mid 1900s.

 Bibb Manufacturing opened the Columbus Mill in 1900 along the Chattahoochee River, purchasing a dam site from the Columbus Fire Company.
 The village around it was called Bibb City.
 This mill became the largest cotton mill in the country.
 In the 1920s, the mill began producing cotton tire cord for the automobile industry.

 As the textile industry declined after World War II, with increased foreign competition, most cotton mills in Columbus closed.
 A few were converted to new types of production.
 Preservation advocates have worked to preserve the historic industrial waterfront.
+As of the late 2000s, the Eagle and Phenix Mill has been turned into a residential and commercial space, but the history of the building and the impact that the textile industry had on the community is still seen today.

 Member Organizations on the Trail: